 You can also use the buttons to control the vacuum without an Internet connection.
 Pressing the Power button enables a full house clean, holding the Home button for 3 seconds enables a spot clean, and pressing the Home button sends it to the dock.

 The Roborock S4 is good robot vacuum that's ideal for use on bare floors.
 If you have high-pile carpet, there are better robot vacuums, such as the Roborock S5.
+Also see our recommendations for the best robot vacuums for pet hair, best vacuums, and best robot vacuums.

 The Roborock S5 is a bit better overall than the Roborock S4.
 They both have similar performance on bare floors and low-pile carpet but the main difference is that the S5 is able to clean high-pile carpet while the S4 can't.
 Besides that, they each require the same maintenance needs, have the same dirt compartment, and the batteries are similar.